nixworks/public/news/2008/11/21/index.md

 Two confidants said Hillary Rodham Clinton would give up her Senate seat and accept the nomination for secretary of state after talks with the president-elect.

 ### [ The U.S. National Intelligence Council predicts a major decline in U.S. economic, military, and political dominance over the next two decades ](/news/2008/11/21/the-u-s-national-intelligence-council-predicts-a-major-decline-in-u-s-economic-military-and-political-dominance-over-the-next-two-decad.md)
-_Context: Economy of the United States, National Intelligence Council, dominance, military, political_
+_Context: Economy of the United States, National Intelligence Council, Politics of the United States, dominance, military_

 ### [ Malaysia bans the practice of yoga by Muslims. ](/news/2008/11/21/malaysia-bans-the-practice-of-yoga-by-muslims.md)
 _Context: Malaysia, Muslims, yoga_